Jackie Earle Haley: Career

 With the recommendation of Sean Penn, Haley returned to acting in 2006, first appearing in Steven Zaillian's All the King's Men alongside Penn as Sugar Boy, his bodyguard, before giving a critically acclaimed performance as a recently paroled sex offender in Todd Field's Little Children.
 He stated that his preparation for the role was greatly influenced by the relationship shared between his mother and his brother True, who battled a heroin addiction before he died of an overdose.
 Haley was nominated for an Academy Award for Best Supporting Actor for this portrayal and in 2007 was invited to join the Academy of Motion Picture Arts and Sciences.

 Haley owns a production company, JEH Productions, in San Antonio.
 In 2008, he appeared in Semi-Pro and starred in Winged Creatures with Kate Beckinsale, Guy Pearce and Dakota Fanning.
 He also stars in Zack Snyder's 2009 adaptation of the Alan Moore graphic novel Watchmen as Rorschach, a masked vigilante working to find the identity of a costumed hero killer, a role which earned him praise from many reviewers.
 The film also reunited him with Little Children co-star Patrick Wilson who played Nite Owl II, Rorschach's former partner.
 Also in 2010, Haley appeared in Shutter Island, directed by Martin Scorsese, as a patient of a hospital for the criminally insane.

 In 2010, Haley played Freddy Krueger in the A Nightmare on Elm Street remake.
 He signed to play the role in a sequel, which was not produced.

 Haley has dismissed rumors that he accompanied Johnny Depp to auditions for Wes Craven's original A Nightmare on Elm Street (1984) to audition for the role Depp was eventually cast in.
-Haley auditioned for the role of the film's antagonist, Freddy Krueger, but ended up losing out to Robert Englund for the 1984 version of the film.

 Haley was a series regular on Human Target as Guerrero, an ally of the main character, Christopher Chance.
 The series premiered on January 17, 2010 on Fox, and ran for two seasons before being cancelled in May 2011.